 In total our tour was approx. 5.5 km / 3 miles.
 Which means the actual walking shouldn’t take more than an hour or so.
 But with frequent photo stops (and some gelato), our overall time was just over two hours.

-If visiting Rome, I would always recommend wearing comfortable shoes.
+When visiting Rome, I would always recommend wearing comfortable shoes.
 You have loads of cobbled streets in the centre, so as pretty as high heels might look, they are very impractical for Rome.

 Tell me, what would you include in a Rome in two hours tour?
 What are your absolute must-sees?